Luanne Box Writeup Walkthrough Htb Hackthebox – [HTB] – HackTheBox

 curl -v --user webapi_user:iamthebest http://127.0.0.1:3001/~r.michaels/

-Observe that successful access as shown in the screenshot below:
+Upon executing the command, successful access to r.michaels home folder was observed, as shown in the screenshot below:

 Bozohttpd Vulnerability